squishy-scsi/squishy/docs/applets/api/index.md

 ```

 The following APIs are available for use within Squishy applets.
 They allow the applet
-to register various components with the Squishy framework, such as the [GUI](./gui.md), the
+to register various components with the Squishy framework, such as the
 [CLI](./cli.md), or the [REPL](./repl.md).
 Out of the three subsystems, only the CLI is mandatory, the GUI and REPL are optional.

 For details on how to write Squishy applets, see the [Applets Tutorial](../../tutorials/applets/index.md) for a walk-through.